Richard Edwards (footballer)

-Richard Edwards (born April 15, 1983) is a Jamaican former footballer and serves on the technical staff for Brampton Soccer Club.
+Richard Edwards (born April 15, 1983) is a Jamaican former professional footballer and serves on the technical staff for Brampton Soccer Club.

 Playing career

 Edwards began his career in 2004 with Waterhouse F.C. in the National Premier League.
 In 2006, he signed with Harbour View F.C., and won the league title in 2007, 2010, and the 2007 CFU Club Championship.
 In 2012, he went overseas to Finland to sign with Mikkelin Palloilijat in the Kakkonen.
 At the conclusion of the season he returned home to sign with Harbour View.

 In 2013, he went abroad to Canada to sign with the York Region Shooters of the Canadian Soccer League.
 During his tenure with York Region he won the CSL Championship in 2014, 2017, along with the league title in 2014, and 2016.
 In 2018, he played in League1 Ontario for Unionville Milliken SC, and with Master's Futbol in 2019.